Recognition of Foreign Public Certificates

 - testimonials, excerpts from the commercial register or similar documents.

-Legalization confirms the authenticity of signatures and seals, but requires additional verification by the mission abroad, which makes the process more time-consuming.
+Legalisation confirms the authenticity of signatures and seals, but requires additional verification by the mission abroad, which makes the process more time-consuming.

 Hague apostille